 Just recently I was downtown for the First Friday Art Walk sponsored by Arts of the Albemarle.
 A couple was standing on the sidewalk with their shelter pup and I stopped to meet them.
 They had moved here from the northeast a year ago and were tickled to be here.
 They talked about the wonderful community, the events and the people they had met.
 I walked away feeling really proud of my community.
 This couple said it best, “Elizabeth City is so welcoming”.
 As I left the event, I saw this couple chatting and laughing with another couple who had recently relocated here.
 Obviously sharing tips on the wonderful benefits of living in Elizabeth City and being a part of this welcoming community.

 I have lived in Manhattan, Washington D.C., Memphis and San Francisco, and I have traveled extensively throughout the country and the world.
 I know that Elizabeth City has its limitations as any small town does.
 You may not be able to find that special cheese at one of our markets, or a couture dress or specific pair of shoes, but you can walk downtown to our farmers market and get Rocky Hock cantaloupes and watermelons, or vegetables grown in organic gardens right in this area, fresh baked goods, breads, and wonderful gift items.
 All of this right downtown at Mariners Wharf on Saturdays.
 And if you still need that special cheese?
 Just hop in the car and take a quick drive up the Dismal Swamp where everything you need is within reach.
-After dealing with the traffic and the hustle bustle of city living, hop back in your car and return home to Elizabeth City and breathe a sigh of relief when you see that sign that says, “Welcome to North Carolina”.
+After dealing with the traffic and the hustle bustle of city living, hop back in your car and return home to Elizabeth City and breathe a sigh of relief when you see the sign that says, “Welcome to North Carolina”.